jacklovett/surf-spots/README.md

 ## Styling

-This app is styles with SASS.
+This app is styled with SASS.